Believing: Faith and Fear

 If we are not believing God's promises and afraid we will be defeated.
 The one primary thing that defeats a Believer is fear.
-God has told us that we are more than conquerors, have all spiritual blessing, have all our needs met, will prosper, etc., but if we are afraid, which is negative believing, we cannot reap those benefits.
+God has told us that we are more than conquerors, have all spiritual blessings, have all our needs met, will prosper, etc., but if we are afraid, which is negative believing, we cannot reap those benefits.
 We cannot tap the resources that God has provided for us in His Word if we are not believing them.
-If we are believing the world: if we eat this you will get that, if we do this you will experience that, we will receive what we believe.
+If we are believing the world: if we eat this we will get that, if we do this we will experience that—we will receive what we believe.
 We are where we are today because of our believing.
 We will be where we will be tomorrow because of our believing.

 "Fear is the believer's only enemy.
 Fear is sand in the machinery of life" (Wierwille, 1979, pp. 37).
 You can see this all around us.
-There are some people who just live their lives with all their needs met and all going well with them and they have these great attitudes.
+There are some people who just live their lives with all their needs met and all is going well with them and they have these great attitudes.
 On the other hand, there are those that all you ever see is defeat in their lives and that all they ever talk about is what dreadful thing happened to them yesterday or last week.
 They seem to be afraid of a variety of things.
 Instead of their lives running smoothly their lives progress like gears encrusted with sand.